 2He did what was evil in the eyes of Yahweh after the abominations of the nations whom Yahweh cast out before the children of Israel.

-3For he built again the high places that Hezekiah his father had broken down, and he erected altars for the Baals and made Asherahs, and worshiped all the army of heaven and served them.
+3For he rebuilt the pagan shrines that Hezekiah his father had broken down, and he erected altars for the Baals and made Asherahs, and worshiped all the army of heaven and served them.

 4He built altars in the house of Yahweh of which Yahweh said, “My name will be in Jerusalem forever.”